marlietandoc/marlietandoc.github.io/content/project/tod/index.md

 ---
 title: The brain's internal clock
 summary:  Not a morning person?
 Most people below the age of 30 also think so.
-In this collab with Harvard Med School, we A/B tested how learning differs in the morning vs. evening across 7 experiments.
-We find that the morning is the ideal time to learn new information, especially when we have to apply what we learned to a new scenario.
+In this collaboration with Harvard Medical School, we A/B tested how learning differs in the morning vs. evening across 7 experiments.
+We find that the morning is the optimal time to learn new information, especially when we have to apply what we learned to new scenarios.

 tags:
   - Research